agathoklisx/libved/README.md

  * - some motions don't behave properly when a character it occupies more than
  *   one cell width, or behave properly if this character is a tab but (for now)
  *   a tab it takes one single cell, much like a space.
-To implement that required
+To implement some of this
- *   functionality an expensive wcwidth() should be included.
+ *   functionality an expensive wcwidth() should be included and algorithms should
+ *   adjust.

  * - the code is young and is tested (and develops) based on the usage and the
  *   needs, so time is needed for stabilization, and some crude algorithms that